- How hybrid mobile app development works

 Fewer resources needed - advantage hybrid

 You only use the same codebase for the two world's most significant mobile operating systems.
-You need fewer developers to build and support the code, there are no separate iOS and Android teams, it takes less time, and each update works on both platform immediately.
+You need fewer developers to build and support the code, there are no separate iOS and Android teams, it takes less time, and each update works on both platforms immediately.
 You can test and optimize the application simultaneously in both ecosystems.

 Imperfect touch and feel - advantage native

 With one codebase come some problems.
 It is impossible to link the iOS and Android components directly 1:1.
 The two platforms compete with different design guidelines and UX module behaviors.
 Google and Apple want to be different since they are looking for arguments in favor of their platform.

 At times hybrid solutions don't look as smooth as native ones.
 However, even if the two platforms share just a part of your app's code, it brings substantial savings.

 At times React Native team has to write some platform-specific code.
 This may be a problem if nobody on the team has any experience with native iOS or Android development.

 The developers' tools for iOS and Android (Xcode, Eclipse and Android Studio) require a time-consuming building time.
 At times when you are making small changes in a complex app, you have to wait long to see the result.
 With hot reloading in React Native let you introduce changes just to the data or screen you are working on.
 There are also many auto-reloading mechanisms available.